Direct Part Marking with Lasers

 CO2 LASER APPLICATIONS

 CO2 laser marking systems are best used for applications of marking paper, cardboard, textiles and other organic materials.
 This makes them ideal for industries such as food, pharmaceutical and electronics.

 Our CO2 laser system offers extreme flexibility for integration of both stand-alone marking stations as well as inline production.
 Data can be input manually, bar code scanned, or downloaded from your mainframe computer or network.
 Learn more.

 A LASER MARKING SYSTEM BUILT AROUND YOUR NEEDS

 Our laser marking systems offer high processing speeds and consistent high quality marks with equipment that requires almost no maintenance and can be operated with our easy-to-use Windows-based laser software.
 They can be installed in a safety certified enclosure or in an open environment.
 Safety certified cabinets are available in standard models or completely custom built to your part size and application needs.

-SCHMIDT was founded in 1895 and offers the largest and most complete range of marking equipment in the industry.
-Click here to request a quote or budgetary estimate on a SCHMIDT laser system specific to your needs, or for more information about SCHMIDT and our complete line of products, please visit our website.
+GT SCHMIDT was founded in 1895 and offers the largest and most complete range of marking equipment in the industry.
+Click here to request a quote or budgetary estimate on a GT SCHMIDT laser system specific to your needs, or for more information about GT SCHMIDT and our complete line of products, please visit our website.